b33j0r/climactic/docs/source/tutorial.rst

 -------

 You need Python 3 to use ``climactic``.
 See the instructions for your platform at http://python.org.

-It is a good idea to update your pip::
+Once you have python 3 installed, it is a good idea to update your pip::

     pip3 install -U setuptools pip